marshallpodgurski/marshallmoose/README.md

 - 👋 Hi, I’m Marshall
-- 👀 I’m interested in data analytics (R, SQL, Tableau)
+- 👀 I’m interested in data analytics ...
+R, SQL, Tableau
 - 🌱 I’m currently learning ...
 R, SQL, Tableau
-- 💞️ I’m looking to collaborate on ...
+- 🛠 looking to collaborate on ...
 R, SQL, Tableau

 <!---
 marshallmoose/marshallmoose is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.